HunterAP23/Network_Chatroom/README.md

 "# Network_Chatroom"

-Etgar Kaspi
-Lucas Crockett
-Peter Wright
+Collaborators:
-Brendan Brence
+Etgar Kaspi / Lucas Crockett / Peter Wright / Brendan Brence

 The idea is for the client to collect the username and password, then the server would receive that information and compare to the file of listed usernames/passwords.